LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

 If the request ID is not provided, the service MAY return all or a service-determined subset of the resource data description documents.
 The service description SHALL specify how the service implementation responds to an ALL request (returning ALL, none, or a limited subset).
-When returning a subset of the documents, the service SHOULD return the documents with the most recent ▲:changes:`node_timestamp` values.
+When returning a subset of the documents, the service SHOULD return the documents with the most recent :changes:`▲node_timestamp` values.

 *NB*: To support buffering, the service MAY return a smaller number of results than it advertises.